Biden sends Sullivan to meet Chinese diplomat in Zurich - ExBulletin

 The meeting, scheduled for Wednesday in Zurich, comes after the White House criticized Beijing on Monday for several days of sustained military harassment against the autonomous island of Taiwan.

-The talks are set to follow Biden’s call with President Xi Jinping last month as the administration continues to “seek to responsibly manage competition” between the two countries, the Council spokesperson said.
-White House national security officer Emily Horne in a statement.
+The talks are set to follow Biden’s call with President Xi Jinping last month as the administration continues to seek to responsibly manage competition between the two countries, the National Security Council spokeswoman said.
+White House Emily Horne in a statement.

-The White House this week expressed concerns that Beijing is undermining regional peace and stability with its “provocative” action.
-In recent days, China has sent dozens of fighter jets to Taiwan, including a record 56 on Monday.

-U.S. Trade Representative Katherine Tai said in a speech Monday that she planned frank conversations with officials in Beijing about an interim trade deal aimed at resolving a tariff war.
+U.S. Trade Representative Katherine Tai said in a speech on Monday that she was planning frank conversations with officials in Beijing over an interim trade deal to resolve a tariff war.

-Tai said she did not want to “ignite trade tensions with China.”
-But his comments suggest that Biden will continue to apply strict tariffs against China adopted by his predecessor, Donald Trump.

 The latest forays came after Taiwan asked to join a major regional trade pact.
 Beijing vehemently opposes the West’s efforts to give Taiwan the appearance of sovereign nation status and has expressed opposition to the bid.